 Jack Kershaw, a Renaissance Man: Jack became associated with a group of intellectuals who called themselves the ‘Fugitive Poets’ of Vanderbilt in the 1920’s.
 This group of students who also were significantly involved in the ‘Fellowship of Southern Writers’ would go on to make a great impact of how the history of the south would be told.
 The Fugitive is considered to be one of the most influential publications in the history of American letters.
 The Fugitives made Vanderbilt a fountainhead of the New Criticism, the dominant mode of textual analysis in English during the first half of the twentieth century.
 Included in this group among the most notable Fugitives were John Crowe Ransom, Allen Tate, John Crow, Merrill Moore, Donald Davidson, William Ridley Wills, Robert Penn Warren, Andrew Lytle, Cleanth Brooks, and the poet Laura Riding.

-Owner: Jongleur Music/Books/Pictures Music, book publishing and motion picture/television development of production and distribution.
-We are developing plans to build motion picture studios in the US and India.
+Owner: Jongleur Music/Books/Art/Pictures Music, book publishing and motion picture/television development of production and distribution.
 Note: 27 year old Gary Revel set out on a quest for the truth of the Martin Luther King Jr. assassination.
 Danger and intrigue followed.
-My memoir - TO LIVE OR MAYBE NOT is at Barnes and Noble and other book sellers.
-It includes details of my birth in Folrala, Alabama, youth in Niceville, Dunedin, Safety Harbor, Bartow and Bonifay, Florida, high school-Holmes County High School, US Navy Service in San Diego, California, music business in Hollywood, Memphis, Nashville, my investigation of the Martin Luther King Jr. Assassination, recording and releasing the single record of the song about the MLK assassination, THEY SLEW THE DREAMER and more. http://www.barnesandnoble.com/w/to-live-or-maybe-not-gary-revel/1007336621 Paperback and Nook Book Find more links at http://www.garyrevel.com/book View all posts by garyrevel
+My memoir - TO LIVE OR MAYBE NOT It includes details of my birth in Folrala, Alabama, youth in Niceville, Dunedin, Safety Harbor, Bartow and Bonifay, Florida, high school-Holmes County High School, US Navy Service in San Diego, California, music business in Hollywood, Memphis, Nashville, my investigation of the Martin Luther King Jr. Assassination, recording and releasing the single record of the song about the MLK assassination, THEY SLEW THE DREAMER and more.
+Movies at http://garyrevel.com/jongleur/pictures Books at http://www.garyrevel.com/book View all posts by garyrevel